Neurofeedback and ADHD

 References

-A PDF containing the above neurofeedback research summaries and a reference list is embedded here to provide the necessary information for readers to locate and retrieve any source that was cited in this article.
+A PDF containing the above neurofeedback research summaries and a categorized reference list is embedded here, providing readers with easy access to view or download the information needed to locate any cited source.